Paste your Google Webmaster Tools verification code here

 At St. Christopher Fund, we consistently strive to provide preventative health programs to benefit professional truck drivers.

 SCF will be providing free cancer screening kits for all Class A, OTR drivers.
-The SCF is working with Call on Doc to provide cancer screenings to be done in the privacy of your truck or home.
+These screenings can be done in the privacy of your truck or home.
 Each screening is a $50 value.

 OTR drivers can send a request of screening(s), along with a copy of their Class A CDL on our GPS form.
 Upon approval of the request, drivers will be sent a specific link to order the test kit.
-Once the screening(s) is complete, Call on Doc will inform the driver of their result(s).
-If a positive was found, Call on Doc will assist the driver in finding follow-up care.
+Be on the lookout for an email!

 Register Today